 Walter Burgess Scholarship

 In 2004, the The Walter Burgess Scholarship was established by the Parkway Running Club (PRC) of West Roxbury, MA to honor a very special member, Walter Burgess.
-Funds from this scholarship are used to send deserving young runners to the American Running Camp in Portsmouth, RI.
-To date, a total of 75 young runners have received American Running Camp scholarships in Walter’s memory.
-Read their notes of appreciation.
+Funds from this scholarship are used to send deserving young runners (we call them Walter’s Gang) to the American Running Camp in Portsmouth, RI.
+To date, a total of 89 young runners have received American Running Camp scholarships in Walter’s memory.

 Walter passed away suddenly in November of 2003, at the age of 40 shortly after completing the Great Floridian Ironman Triathlon.
 Walter was the PRC’s Secretary and newsletter editor.
 He was an amazing athlete in his own right, forever working out either at the Y, on his bike, or running on the roads.
 A U.S. Navy Veteran who participated in several overseas operations, Walter was a devoted son, brother and friend.
 He was an inspiration to those who were privileged to know him.